Ethan-Leone-9134/Rovers/README.md

 # Rovers
-Welcome, this is the RIT Spex Rover Pi control code.
-This is the code (as of 4/15/23) that controls the rover.
+Welcome, this is the RIT Spex Rover Pi Github.
+This is the code (as of 4/16/23) that controls the rover.
 Depending on the active functions, the pi takes inputs from either a predetermined program or an xbox controller.
-It then sends those inputs to an arduino uno which does the actual control of the motors.
+It then sends those inputs to the pins on the pi and sends a kill code upon termination.
-On termination, the pi sends instructions to the arduino to disable all motors then reset.
 The terminal is designed to give outputs for all connections, signals, and disconnections.

 ### Included Files